rehmanul/The-PDF-Bond/NETLIFY_DEPLOYMENT.md

 1. No file upload functionality
 2. No PDF processing capabilities
 3. Limited API functionality
+   - Mass upload formatter provides simulated responses
+   - HSA plan formatting is available but with predefined data
+   - No actual Excel file generation from the API
 4. No session persistence
 5. No database access